Forest at Clemmons Educational State Forest

 NC ESF NEWS:

-Fall 2023: Holmes ESF The Talking Forest Newsletter
+Winter 2024: Holmes Educational State Forest The Talking Forest Newsletter

 The North Carolina Forest Service operates a system of seven Educational State Forests (ESFs) designed to teach the public - especially school children - about the forest environment.